 In light of the current uncertain economic environment, the Group has assessed a range of possible macroeconomic scenarios and associated weightings, and analysed their impact on ECL estimates accordingly.

 The Group has incorporated Covid-19 impacted variables into its IFRS 9 calculations, including updated macro - economic forecasts, to reflect the impact of Covid-19.
-This has resulted in an estimated AED 155 million impact on ECL and net of other overlays, is reflected in the statement of profit and loss during the period ended 31 December 2020.
+This has resulted in an estimated impact on ECL and net of other overlays of AED Nil (2020: AED 155 million) and is reflected in the statement of profit and loss during the year.